Crisis Response

 Policymakers Must Act Now

-Federal policymakers should require that crisis services be covered by all health insurers and provide substantial funding to states to cover services and costs that can’t be billed to insurance, like building capacity for the Lifeline and funding start-up costs for mobile crisis teams and crisis stabilization programs.
-The federal government can do this in a few ways:
+Federal policymakers should require that crisis services be covered by all health insurers and provide substantial funding to states to cover services and costs that can’t be billed to insurance, like building capacity for the call centers and funding start-up costs for mobile crisis teams and crisis stabilization options.

-It’s urgent that policymakers act now, before 988 “goes live” in July, to ensure there’s sufficient statewide capacity to help people experiencing a mental health or suicidal crisis.
+It’s urgent that policymakers act now to ensure there’s sufficient statewide capacity to help people experiencing a mental health or suicidal crisis.
 We cannot wait to #ReimagineCrisis.

 Public Opinion on 988 & Crisis Response